Protect data and devices with Microsoft Intune

 This article highlights many of Intune’s built-in capabilities and partner technologies you can integrate with Intune.
 As you learn more about them, you can bring several together for more comprehensive solutions on your journey towards a zero-trust environment.

-From the Microsoft Endpoint Manager admin center, Intune supports managed devices that run Android, iOS/iPad, macOS, and Windows 10.
+From the Microsoft Intune admin center, Intune supports managed devices that run Android, iOS/iPad, macOS, and Windows 10.

 Intune can also work with information from devices that you manage with third-party products that provide device compliance and mobile threat protection.